Liu Zhenhua: Biography

-He was born in Tai'an, Shandong in July 1921.
+He was born in Tai'an, Shandong on July 8, 1921.
 He joined the Chinese Communist Party in 1938.
 He was a veteran of the Second Sino-Japanese War, Chinese Civil War and Korean War.
 He made significant contributions to the victories of the Battle of Jinzhou against Kuomintang forces of Liao Yaoxiang and the Pingjin Campaign against Kuomintang forces of Fu Zuoyi.
 He was an alternate member of the 9th Central Committee of the Chinese Communist Party and a delegate to the 8th National People's Congress.
 In 1964, he was promoted to major general.
 He was ambassador of China to Albania from 1971 to 1976.
-As ambassador, he made improvement to China–Greece relations by establishing diplomatic relations with Greece on June 6, 1972.
+As an ambassador, he made improvement to China–Greece relations by establishing diplomatic relations with Greece on June 6, 1972.
 In March 1979, he was made deputy political commissar of the Shenyang Military Region and political commissar of the Shenyang Military Region in October 1982.
-In 1987 he was transferred to the Beijing Military Region as its political commissar, holding that post until 1990.
+In 1987, he was transferred to the Beijing Military Region as its political commissar, holding that post until 1990.
 During his tenure in Beijing, he received his current rank of Shang Jiang in 1988.